user3141592/screen-generator/README.md

 #
 # # AUTHOR
 #
-# Any suggestions, help proposal or remarks are welcome at jean.yvan.tissot[at]gmail.com
+# Suggestions and remarks are welcome at jean.yvan.tissot[at]gmail.com
 #
 # # VERSION
 #
 # screen-generator v0.3.1
-#
-# FUTURE DEVELOPPEMENT
-#
-# screen-generator V0.3.3      Generate more complex screenrcs (e.g 1+2x2 for 5 windows)
-                               Optimized window configurations in the screen depending on the command chain